 Wireless headphones have a minimal effect on battery drain.
 It may seem logical that connecting Bluetooth devices would drain the battery faster, but the effect is minimal.
 The drainage caused by using wireless headphones is very similar to the slight power draw of playing audio through a device’s speakers, or wired headphones.

 Upon further investigation, I’ve discovered that there are several factors regarding the use of wireless headphones and battery draining.

-Using a mobile device on airplane mode with no connections to Bluetooth, Wi-Fi or mobile data is the best way to preserve battery.
+Using a mobile device in airplane mode with no connections to Bluetooth, Wi-Fi or mobile data is the best way to preserve the battery.
 When you play audio through wireless headphones, the device uses more power than when it is simply idle.

 In this guide, we’ll take an in-depth look into the relationship between wireless headphones and battery usage.

 Are Wireless Headphones Draining your Battery?

 Any form of wireless technology, whether it be Bluetooth, Wi-Fi, or now seemingly ancient alternative like infra-red, requires power.
 The question of how much power they need is a hotly debated topic amongst users.

 Many speculative theories and myths are floating around on the subject of wireless headphones, Bluetooth, and power.
 It would appear that these concerns stem from the time when wireless technologies were first introduced to the masses in their primitive stages.

 Despite the incredible advancements in Bluetooth and wireless headphones, many people still believe that to save battery on a mobile phone or other similar devices, it’s necessary to disconnect the device and turn off Bluetooth.

 The main question which needs to be answered here is how wireless headphones compare to wired headphones or speakers in terms of their effect on battery life.
 We need to get to the bottom of whether playing music or other audio forms over Bluetooth is likely to sap battery at a faster rate, and if so, is the difference noticeable?